Possible Enhancement of Superconductivity in Ambient-Pressure La$_3$Ni$_2$O$_7$ Thin Film: Results

-Since the previous computational results for the La$_3$Ni$_2$O$_7$ superconducting film indicate that the electron filling $n$ should lie within the hole doped regime \cite{yue2025correlated}, we first choose two different hole doping levels for discussion.
-To ensure the reliability of FLEX, we set $U=1.5$ throughout.
-Fig.~\ref{fig2} (a) and (b) illustrate the self-consistent Fermi surfaces (FS) for $n=1.3$ and $n=1.42$.
+Fig.~\ref{fig2} (a) and (b) illustrate the self-consistent FS for $n=1.3$ and $n=1.42$.
 The FS is composed of three electron pockets and one hole pocket, labeled $\delta, \alpha, \beta,$ and $\gamma$ in order of increasing distance to the $\Gamma$ point.
-As hole doping increases, the hole-like $\gamma$ pocket shrinks; at $n=1.3$, it is on the verge of vanishing.
+As the electron filling $n$ increases, the $\gamma$ pocket shrinks, whereas the $\delta$ pocket around the $\Gamma$ point gradually expands.
+At $n=1.3$, the $\delta$ pocket is nearly absent.
 Fig.~\ref{fig2}(c) and (d) show the largest eigenvalues of the spin susceptibility corresponding to $n=1.3$ and $n=1.42$, respectively.
 At $n=1.3$, the spin susceptibility exhibits four distinct series of peaks, which are marked in Fig.~\ref{fig2}(a).
 Each of these peaks corresponds to a specific nesting condition in the Fermi surface: (1) $Q_{1}$ has two possible nesting contributions, one from the $\delta$ pocket to the $\gamma$ pocket and the other from the $\alpha$ pocket to the $\beta$ pocket.
 (2) $Q_{2}$ corresponds to the nesting from the $\alpha$ pocket to the $\gamma$ pocket.
 (3) $Q_{3}$ corresponds to the nesting within the $\gamma$ pocket to itself.
 (4) $Q_{4}$ corresponds to the nesting from the $\beta$ pocket to the $\gamma$ pocket.
 In contrast to the multi-peak structure at $n=1.3$, the spin susceptibility at $n=1.42$ is dominated by peaks at $Q_1$ and $Q_4$, with the $Q_1$ mode being particularly pronounced.
 This enhancement arises from two factors.
 First, the $\gamma$ pocket expands at $n=1.42$, and its curvature along the diagonal direction flattens, leading to a more extended tangential region with the $\beta$ pocket.
 Second, the nesting between the $\alpha$ and $\delta$ pockets improves due to better geometric congruence (i.e., the nested segments are nearly parallel).
 These factors cooperatively strengthen the spin fluctuations at $Q_1$.
 Concurrently, the shrinkage and increased curvature of the $\gamma$ pocket suppress the scattering channels at $Q_2$ and $Q_3$.